gjcarneiro/yacron/README.rst

 Status
 --------------

-The project is still in alpha stage: not all features are complete, and you might still find bugs.
+The project is in beta stage: essential features are complete, and the focus is finding and fixing bugs before the first stable release.

 Installation
 ------------